 The Professional Ministry Research Project involves a biblical-theological base, a review of related literature, solid research, responsible use of resources, and appropriate methodologies.
 The final report of the research project is to number between 200 and 250 pages (including appendices).
 The project will include an oral presentation (in-person or through other means) and evaluation.
 See the Doctor of Ministry Handbook for more information about project selection, development, and defense.

 Written Comprehensive Exam

 All seminars are offered in an online format without residency requirements.
-The program is a minimum of three years in length and must be completed within five years.
+The program is a minimum of two years in length and must be completed within five years.
 See Admissions section regarding transfer of credits toward degree requirements.

 To graduate as a Doctor of Ministry in Relational Leadership the participant will:

 See the Doctor of Ministry Handbook for additional information.